 Outfits that will cause a Sunburn in Pondicherry

-The first time I visited the Pondicherry, my itinerary comprised of the most beautiful 16 places to visit between Bangalore and Pondicherry.
-Now Bangalore has a pleasant weather throughout the year.
-Hence, the thought of a sunburn did not occur to me even once.
+The first time I visited Pondicherry, my itinerary comprised the most beautiful 16 places to visit between Bangalore and Pondicherry.
+Now Bangalore has pleasant weather throughout the year.
+Hence, the thought of sunburn did not occur to me even once.